 Adolph Leonard Reed Jr. is an American professor emeritus of political science at the University of Pennsylvania, specializing in studies of issues of racism and U.S. politics.
 He has taught at Yale, Northwestern, and the New School for Social Research and he has written on racial and economic inequality.
 He is a contributing editor to The New Republic and has been a frequent contributor to The Progressive, The Nation, and other left-wing publications.
 He is a founding member of the U.S. Labor Party.

 Wilfred Reilly is an American political scientist.
-He is an Assistant Professor of Political Science at Kentucky State University.
-He holds a PhD in Political Science from Southern Illinois University and a law degree from the University of Illinois.
+He is an Associate Professor of Political Science at Kentucky State University.
+He holds a Ph.D. in Political Science from Southern Illinois University and a J.D. degree from the University of Illinois College of Law.
 Reilly’s research focuses on empirical testing of political claims.

 Condoleezza Rice is an American diplomat and political scientist who is the current director of the Hoover Institution at Stanford University.
-Rice served as the 66th United States secretary of state from 2005 to 2009 and as the 20th national security advisor from 2001 to 2005.
-A member of the Republican Party, Rice was the first female African-American secretary of state and the first woman to serve as National Security Advisor.
-Until the election of Barack Obama as president in 2008, Rice and her predecessor, Colin Powell, were the highest-ranking African Americans in the history of the fed...
+A member of the Republican Party, she previously served as the 66th United States secretary of state from 2005 to 2009 and as the 19th U.S. national security advisor from 2001 to 2005.
+Rice was the first female African-American secretary of state and the first woman to serve as national security advisor.
+Until the election of Barack Obama as president in 2008, Rice and her predecessor, Colin Powell, were the highest-ranking African Americans in the his...

 Wilbur C. Rich is an author of many published works and a professor of political science (emeritus) at Wellesley College.
 Before that he directed the Master of Public Administration Program and was a professor at Wayne State University.